TRAFFIC Logo

 Using the 1998 Southern Africa succulent trade report as a comprehensive baseline, TRAFFIC will analyse trade information and interview stakeholders, which will inform a comprehensive understanding of the trade in Southern African succulents.
 Findings from this study will inform the design and production of training materials, delivered as a specialised curriculum for junior Environmental Management Inspectors (EMIs).

-TRAFFIC and Kew will engage with online platforms as part of the ‘Coalition to End Wildlife Trafficking Online’ to encourage the adoption of trading policies and standards in the online sale of succulent plants.
+TRAFFIC and Kew will engage with online platforms to encourage the adoption of trading policies and standards in the online sale of succulent plants.
+We will also support their efforts through the provision of awareness of plant IWT to their monitoring teams.
+Platforms will be identified with assistance from the 'Coalition to End Wildlife Trafficking Online’.

 Donors and Partners